vtjeng/MIPVerify.jl/docs/src/utils/import_datasets.md

-# Importing External Datasets
+# Datasets
-For your convenience, the MNIST dataset is available as part of our package.
+For your convenience, the MNIST and CIFAR10 dataset is available as part of our package.

 ## Index
 ```@index